greyscalepress/ioerror-transcripts/2013-09-05-LIBE-Committee-Inquiry.md

 - The first is through complicity either with legal instruments.
 - The second is by normal surveillance and spying which is the UPSTREAM.
 - The third is what has recently been talked about as the GENIE programme.
-This was recently revealed in the Washington Post.
+This was recently [revealed in the Washington Post][Gellman].

 *GENIE* is just one of many programmes for tactical exploitation.
 They want to know what it is that you’re doing.
 They can’t monitor you upstream, they can’t go to Google to get your information, so they break into your computer system.